 .
 When the car does not belong to one of the main characters, it's The Precious, Precious Car

 also has some relation, in that the person's car also ends up being given a makeover so ridiculous that they can only express shock and horror at seeing the "modifications" of the car.

 , a vehicle whose defining quality is being terrible/hated instead of pretty/loved.

 Anime and Manga

 - Truth in Television here.
 The Jeep was so simple and durable that it could do just about anything.
 Many G Is loved the thing so much they bought their own from surplus, or bought one when a civilian model became available.
-When a Jeep finally did give out though, many a soldier would put it out of its misery note A tradition carried over from the Calvary .
+When a Jeep finally did give out though, many a soldier would put it out of its misery note .
 This is even seen in an episode of MASH where Col. Potter shoots his jeep after Frank ran it over with an M4 Sherman.